 Seizing the opportunity, Menendez marched north with 500 soldiers to attack the weakly guarded colony.
 It is believed that the Spanish camped overnight nearby, and attacked early.
 Forty or fifty French people, including Laudonniere and the artist, Jacques le Moyne de Morgues, escaped and sailed for France.
 Out of the remaining 200 people, only about 60 women and children were spared.

-Today, the current “government recognized” Fort Caroline National Memorial is a unit of the Timucuan Ecological and Historic Preserve.
-Fort Caroline memorializes the short-lived French presence in sixteenth-century Florida.
-Here you will find stories of exploration, survival, religious disputes, territorial battles, and first contact between American Indians and Europeans.
+Today, the Fort Caroline National Memorial is a unit of the Timucuan Ecological and Historic Preserve.
+Fort Caroline memorializes the short-lived French presence in 16th-century Florida.
+Here, visitors find stories of exploration, survival, religious disputes, territorial battles, and first contact between American Indians and Europeans.
 However, all that is now in question with recent discoveries putting the fort in Georgia instead.
 Read about and see links to further information under Dispute below.

 Primary Source: National Park Service